-A safe Embarcadero Seawall is crucial to our ability to maintain life as we know it.
-The San Francisco Seawall Earthquake Safety and Disaster Prevention Program and the Port of San Francisco have the support of the Mayor’s Office, the San Francisco Office of Resiliency and Recovery, the San Francisco Lifelines Council, and the rest of the City family in pursuing the refurbishment of this vital infrastructure.
+The San Francisco Seawall Earthquake Safety and Disaster Prevention Program and the Port of San Francisco have the support of the San Francisco Mayor’s Office, the San Francisco Office of Resiliency and Recovery, the San Francisco Lifelines Council, and the City family, as well as state, federal, and private partners, in pursuing the refurbishment of this vital infrastructure.

 Embarcadero Seawall Executive Steering Committee